kajal9873/Sorting-visualizer/README.md

 ✅ Included Sorting Algorithms:
 Bubble Sort
 Selection Sort
 Insertion Sort
 Merge Sort
 Quick Sort
 Heap Sort
 ...and many more

 ✨ Features:
-📚 Brief theory of each sorting algorithm for quick understanding

-🎥 Video tutorials for each algorithm available in both Hindi and English

-📊 Comparison chart to evaluate time complexity, space complexity, and stability of all algorithms

-🧠 Complete learning resources for every algorithm:
+📚 Brief theory of each sorting algorithm for quick understanding 🎥 Video tutorials for each algorithm available in both Hindi and English 📊 Comparison chart to evaluate time complexity, space complexity, and stability of all algorithms 🧠 Complete learning resources for every algorithm: Theory, Code, Visualization

-Theory

-Code

-Visualization

 🌐 Live Website: https://kajal9873.github.io/sorting-visualizer/